 From tapestries to period dresses, our furnishings and fabrics are hundreds of years old.
 But clothes moths can eat through them in several months and their numbers are rising.
-Our conservation scientists need data to tackle the problem - and that is where you come in.
+Our conservation scientists needed data to tackle the problem, and we called on the public to help out.

 Help us to keep the story of England alive

 By supporting us, you're repairing medieval masonry, hanging world-famous paintings for all to enjoy, and planting bulbs in restored Victorian gardens.
 And in doing so you're inspiring visitors young and old, and keeping the story of England alive.

 Support our conservation in action appeal

 Looking after our collections for the future is the cornerstone of everything we do.
 It is one of our biggest responsibilities and an ongoing challenge - and we need your help.

 Find out more about the science behind our conservation

 Conservation science research underpins the decisions we make to protect our collections.
 The research projects that we're involved with help to safeguard historic places for the future.